citusdata/test-automation/README.md

    /tmp/ssh-s1OzC5ULhRKg/agent.1285
    ```

-   If your `SSH_AUTH_SOCK` is empty then Google is your friend for getting an ssh-agent to start automatically when you login.
-As a temporary fix you can run:
+   If your `SSH_AUTH_SOCK` is empty then Google is your friend for getting an ssh-agent to
+   start automatically when you login.
+As a temporary fix you can run `exec ssh-agent bash`:

    ```bash
    brian@rhythm:~$ echo $SSH_AUTH_SOCK